FreePBX/ucp/README.md

 * [bootstrap] - a free collection of tools for creating websites and web applications.
 It contains HTML and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
 * [CssMin] - A (simple) css minifier with benefits.
 By Joe Scylla, Copyright (c) 2008 - 2010.
 License MIT
 * [Codeigniter helpers/librarires] - Copyright (c) 2008 - 2011, EllisLab, Inc., All rights reserved.
 License GPL
 * [jQuery UI Bootstrap] - Some work based off of this project which was started to bring the beauty and ease-of-use of Twitter Bootstrap to jQuery UI widgets
 * [pjax] - A jQuery plugin that uses ajax and pushState to deliver a fast browsing experience with real permalinks, page titles, and a working back button.
 * [quo] - a micro, modular, Object-Oriented and concise JavaScript Library that simplifies HTML document traversing, event handling, and Ajax interactions for rapid mobile web development.
 It allows you to write powerful, flexible and cross-browser code with its elegant, well documented and micro coherent API.
 * [modernizr] - a JavaScript library that detects HTML5 and CSS3 features in the user’s browser.
+* [Packery] - a JavaScript layout library that uses a bin-packing algorithm.
+This is a fancy way of saying “it fills empty gaps.”
+Packery layouts can be intelligently ordered or organically wild.
+Elements can be stamped in place, fit in an ideal spot, or dragged around.
+* [Less.php] - a PHP port of the official LESS processor

 Visuals
 -----------